 24. Ingersoll KS, et al. A test of motivational plus nicotine replacement interventions for HIV positive smokers.
 AIDS Behav.
 2009;13(3):545-554.

 25. Lloyd-Richardson EE, et al. Motivation and patch treatment for HIV+ smokers: a randomized controlled trial.
 Addiction.
 2009;104(11):1891-900.

-John M. Brion is an assistant professor at Duke University School of Nursing in Durham, N.C.
+John M. Brion is an associate professor at The Ohio State University.
 Julie Barroso is an adult nurse practitioner who is a professor at Duke University School of Nursing.
 Elizabeth P. Flint is a research analyst at Duke University School of Nursing.
 Elizabeth Manly is a nurse at Durham Regional Hospital in Durham.
 Meghan Worley is a nurse at the University of North Carolina Hospital in Chapel Hill.
 The authors have completed disclosure statements and report no relationships related to this article.